Borewit/music-metadata/README.md

 This will output the standard music metadata:

-    { artist: 'Spor',
+    { artist : 'Spor',
-      album: 'Nightlife, Vol 5.',
+      album : 'Nightlife, Vol 5.',
-      albumartist: ['Andy C', 'Spor'],
+      albumartist : ['Andy C', 'Spor'],
-      title: 'Stronger',
+      title : 'Stronger',
-      year: 2010,
+      year : 2010,
-      track: [1, 44],
+      track : [1, 44],
+      disk : [1, 2],
+ 	  picture: { format : 'jpg', data : <Buffer> }
-      disk: [1, 2] }
+	}

-Values can be: string, int or array

 If you just want the artist - listen for the artist event:

     parser.on('artist', function(result) {
       console.log(result);
     });

-You can also listen for the 'done' event, this will be raised when parsing has finished or an error has occured.
-This could be used to disconnect from the stream as soon as parsing has finished, saving bandwith.
+You can also listen for the 'done' event, this will be raised when parsing has finished or an error has occurred.
+This could be used to disconnect from the stream as soon as parsing has finished, saving bandwidth.

     parser.on('done', function() {
       stream.destroy();
     });

-Use the 'error' event to listen for errors that occured during parsing.
+Use the 'error' event to listen for errors that occurred while parsing.

     parser.on('error', function(error) {
       console.log(error.message);